Like increasingly more things in my life, our 24 hours in Melbourne was driven by my desire to see kitties.

 We sunbathed for a bit on Brighton Beach, exhausted from an early start and the hot sun, before finishing the rest of the walk and arriving in the seaside suburb of St Kilda.

 It was a pleasant walk all in all and I felt better for the exercise.
-Walking by the seaside always seems to revitalise me.
-In the future I may even take out an ebike in Melbourne instead, that way we could go further along the coast.
+Walking by the seaside always seems to revitalize me.
+In the future, I may even take out an e-bike in Melbourne instead, that way we could go further along the coast.

 An Afternoon in St Kilda

 In St Kilda crowds of people lay along the beach and on the grassy strip adjacent.
 After recharging with a fresh juice and cookie, we hit St Kilda’s streets.
 I love the shops in St Kilda with their alternative fashion, hippy jewelry and so many restaurants with cuisine from all around the world.